ericBG/AnyfinCalculator/README.md

 #Sweet, that sounds awesome.
 How can I use this?
 Well right now you'd have to build it from source, but soon I'm going to have releases.
 Thes idea is simple enough though - wherever you have Hearthstone Deck Tracker installed, drop the `.dll` created into the 'Plugins' folder.
 Then run Hearthstone Deck Tracker and enable this plugin in the plugins menu, and ta-da!

+#Dude, is this really fair?
+To be honest, I don't know anymore.
+I used to think this was pretty fair, I mean it was something you could do with pen and paper right?
+But the maths (especially when you get to 7+ minions on board) is really quite complicated.
+So use it at your own discretion, is my advice.